Übersetzung durch den Sprachendienst des Bundesministeriums der Finanzen.

 3. the transaction number specified in subsection (2) sentence 2 no 3,

-4. the check sum specified in subsection (2) sentence 2 no 4 and
+4. the checksum of the process end specified in subsection (2) sentence 2 no 4 and

 5. the serial number of the security module.